 General exam information

-Read the various exam rules and procedures to prepare yourself for your exam experience.
+Read the various exam rules and procedures to prepare yourself for your online exam.

 Materials you can and can't bring into an exam